 - keep away from children and animals

-- dispose of safely.
-Council waste transfer stations have chemical disposal facilities
+- dispose of safely - Council waste transfer stations have chemical disposal facilities

 - chemicals rely on a reaction with paint.
 When the surface is warm a better reaction occurs.
-A wall that has been in the sun for a while will be easier to remove graffiti from than one that has been in the shade
+A wall that has been in the sun for a while will be easier to remove graffiti from than one that has been in the shade.

-You can also phone Council on 07 3403 8888 if you would like further information or to request assistance for your small business.
+Phone Council on 07 3403 8888 if you would like further information or to request assistance for your small business.